Achieve Your Goals

 Group learning sessions are conducted each week for the initial 12 weeks.
 Each session covers a different topic that is relevant to weight management and diabetes.
 They last for 60 minutes and are lead by the diabetologist, EP, RD, or psychologist on the team.
 Participants also receive handouts for future reference.

 Cognitive Behavioral Intervention

 Group behavioral support sessions are conducted during the initial 12 weeks of the program.
-A clinical psychologist leads each session, which incorporate key components of cognitive behavioral therapy for weight loss already validated in other clinical trials.
+A clinical psychologist leads each session, which incorporates key components of cognitive-behavioral therapy for weight loss already validated in other clinical trials.
 These components include:

 - Self-monitoring of eating and exercise

 An exercise physiologist (EP) designs an individualized exercise plan for you, based on your health status and exercise capacity.
 The plan includes a balanced mix of aerobic exercise (cross and interval training), resistance exercise (circuit and superset training), and flexibility exercise (stretching).

 The exercise plan includes a weekly 60-minute exercise session under the supervision of the EP.
 In addition, the EP gives each participant exercises to do independently at home throughout the week.

 Our participants progress gradually during the 12 weeks until they reach the target of 60 minutes 6 days/week.